 Types of Bar Graph in Excel

-There are two types of bar graph.
-One is Horizontal and they are 2-D/ 3-D Bar.
-Another is Vertical and they are 2-D/ 3-D Column.
+There are two types of bar graphs.
+One is Horizontal and they are 2-D/ 3-D bars.
+Another is Vertical and they are 2-D/ 3-D Columns.

 Moreover, there are other deviations for both types.
-They are Clustered Bar, Stacked Bar, and 100% Stacked Bar.
+They are a Clustered Bar, a Stacked Bar, and a 100% Stacked Bar.

-3 Methods to Make a Bar Graph in Excel with 2 Variables
+How to Make a Bar Graph in Excel with 2 Variables: 3 Methods

 Here, I will describe 3 methods to make a bar graph in Excel with 2 variables.
 In addition, for your better understanding, I’m going to use a sample dataset.
 Which contains 3 columns.
 They are Product, Sales, and Profit.
 The dataset is given below.